 - 1. When the operator is ready to begin handling, loading, or unloading flammable material, the truck must be grounded. - Connect one clamp to a metal object which looks like it should be grounded, and connect the other clamp to another metal object at least 20 feet away which also looks like it should be grounded.
 Ideally, both objects should have a buried portion.
-See Chapter 2 on "Clamp Placement Guidelines". - 3.
-Check the display, it should show "at d", indicating that the ground is good but that loading or unloading has not been started.
-The actual ground resistance in ohms can be recorded from the top display if desired. - 4.
+See Chapter 2 on "Clamp Placement Guidelines". - 4.
 Loading or unloading can now be started.
 If loading is attempted before the ground connection is made, the warning horn will sound for a set time, and then the final alarm will activate unless the ground connection is made within the set time period. - 5.
 If the ground connection is lost during loading, the warning horn will sound for a set time, and the final alarm will activate unless the ground connection is remade within the set time period. - 6.
 When loading is complete, shut down the loading system and then disconnect the grounds. - 7.
 If the ground has been lost and the warning horn is sounding, shutting down the loading system will silence the warning horn. - 8.
-If the PosiGround shows "5H" or "rE" when the cables are connected, then there is a defect in the wiring of the ground cables which must be corrected before the PosiGround can be used. - 9.
+If the PosiGround shows "5H" or "c E" when the cables are connected, then there is a defect in the wiring of the ground cables which must be corrected before the PosiGround can be used. - 9.
 Each time a proper grounding connection is established, or the loading system is shut down, the timer is reset. - 10.
 The PosiGround system must be tested periodically to make sure that the warning horn sounds and that the final alarm activates.
 The system must also be tested by any new operator to ensure that he is familiar with PosiGround operation for that particular vehicle.

-▲ WARNING: The PosiGround is intended as an emergency backup system only, and is not intended as a substitute for operator diligence during the loading or unloading process.
+WARNING: The PosiGround is intended as an emergency backup system only, and is not intended as a substitute for operator diligence during the loading or unloading process.

-▲ WARNING: It is the operator's responsibility to properly connect the ground cables to ensure correct PosiGround operation.
+WARNING: It is the operator's responsibility to properly connect the ground cables to ensure correct PosiGround operation.
 Simply hooking the ground clamps together and laying them on the ground does NOT constitute a proper ground connection.

-A WARNING: Do NOT travel with the ground clamps hooked together, or with the ground sense clamp connected to the truck frame.
+WARNING: Do NOT travel with the ground clamps hooked together, or with the ground sense clamp connected to the truck frame.
 This may result in the operator forgetting to properly connect the ground clamps since no warning will be given when loading or unloading is started.

-▲ WARNING: It is the installer's responsibility to properly connect and test the warning horn and final alarm features of the PosiGround.
+WARNING: It is the installer's responsibility to properly connect and test the warning horn and final alarm features of the PosiGround.
 If these systems are not all connected, the truck operator MUST be made aware of exactly what the PosiGround does control, if anything.